pballent/hia-covid/index.md

 ## QUESTIONS OF INTEREST
-1. How much of the mortality toll of COVID-19 can be predicted by county-level characteristics such as the state, the geographic region, how rural or urban the county is, racial/ethnic composition, county median income and poverty rates, how educated the county inhabitants are, etc. while addressing multicollinearity?
+1. How much of the mortality toll of COVID-19 can be predicted by county-level characteristics such as the state, the geographic region, how rural or urban the county is, racial/ethnic composition, county median income, poverty rates, how educated the county inhabitants are, etc. while addressing multicollinearity?
 How have these trends changed over time?

 2. What is the “best model” to predict “lagged” COVID-19 deaths, or the rate of COVID-19 deaths per 100K people in a county population?
 What is the relationship between reported cases and “lagged” COVID-19 deaths?